ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 - the software has a large disk, CPU, and memory footprint;
-- while scaling and clustering for High Availability is possible, it is complex since inter-process-communication for caches and other features is required for example using protocols such as [JGroups](http://jgroups.org/); and
+- while scaling and clustering for High Availability is possible, it is complex since inter-process-communication for caches and other features is required, for example using protocols such as [JGroups](http://jgroups.org/); and
-- starting off with pre-defined use cases is easy yet customization and application specific features require much more work.
+- starting off with pre-defined use cases is easy yet customization and application specific features require much more time intesive work.

 Most full-stack projects we've seen are in-house solutions for IAM problems.
 Imagine Google releasing their IAM as an open source product.
 It's certainly